2023 word & prayer guide

-Whichever plan you use, we remember that we are personally engaging with God.
-We come to God’s word aware of his presence and depending on the Spirit to transform us into the image of Christ.
-Before reading, briefly pray that he would make you open, give you understanding, and transform you through his word (Psa.
-119:18; Isa.
-66:2).
+Below are three options for engaging God’s word through the year.
+Before your daily reading, briefly pray that God would make you open, give you understanding, and transform you through his word (Psalm 119:18; Isaiah 66:2).

 1. Bible Read-Through

 You can read the entire Bible in one year with about 10-15 minutes each day.
-The ZF Bible Reading Plan available at our resource corner includes five readings per week to allow flexibility.
+Consider inviting a friend or group to do this with you, and then share insights and questions.
+The ZF Bible Reading Plan, available at our Resource Center, includes five readings per week to allow flexibility.
 Rather than including Psalms in the schedule, this plan encourages you to integrate Psalms into your everyday life by reading one each day.
-Find other plans at esv.org/resources/reading-plans/
+Find other plans at esv.org/resources/reading-plans/.

 2. Bible Immersion

-Immerse yourself in one book of the Bible by re-reading and studying it for a period of time.
-For example, read and re-read a book like Ephesians every day for a month, then choose a different book for the next month.
+Immerse yourself in a book of the Bible by re-reading and studying it for a period of time.
+For example, re-read Ephesians every day for a month, then choose a different book for the next month.
 Or read through 2-4 chapters of John each day until you get to the end, then re-read it again and again for the month.
-Consider memorizing parts of the book you’re immersed in.
-Consider scheduling a longer block of 2 hours one evening each week to study a book more in-depth.
+Consider memorizing parts of the book or scheduling a weekly block of 2 hours to study a book of the Bible more in-depth.